-Associate Professor Jean Bogais is a Paris-Sorbonne educated sociologist (PhD) and social and intercultural psychologist (M.A.) with over 30 years experience as an academic and professional working in spaces of violence.
-His principal research interests are Violence, Information Warfare, Counter-Terrorism and Applied Ethics, which he explores using a psycho-sociological lens set over complex systems frameworks.
+Associate Professor Jean Bogais is a Paris-Sorbonne educated Sociologist (PhD) and Social & Cross-Cultural Psychologist (MA) with over 35-years-experience as an academic and professional working in spaces of violence.
+His principal research, teaching and practice interests are Systems Thinking, (Behaviour) Ethics, Education, Ideology, Violence, Extremism, Terrorism, and International Security.

 Applying systems thinking to his work in international security, Prof Bogais explores interrelationships between “things” to identify patterns rather than static “snapshots”.
 He sees this as essential to the understanding of the complex asymmetries - political, social, cultural, economic, technological, environmental and strategic – that influence cultures and behaviours globally and in the Indo-Pacific.

 He is an internationally recognised expert on Southeast Asia, especially Myanmar, Cambodia, Thailand and The Philippines.

 Prof Bogais designs, teaches and evaluates experimental programs to test different ways of thinking in executive education to help civilian and military specialists incorporate ethics in their interaction with sophisticated hardware, some of it co-driven by artificial intelligence (AI) able to make independent decisions.
 These programs are founded in the view that there is a critical social element in every human interaction with info-technology.
 He teaches systems thinking and behavioural ethics at all levels of Defence, Foreign Affairs, security organisations (broadly), Information Warfare and Cyber agencies, and business.